vgupta88/invoice-system/README.md

 ## Code & Tests Coverage
 The project comes with JaCoCo plugin to use with Sonar integration that enables it to cover code as well as tests via a valid SonarQube installation.
-Test coverage is broken currently.
-Fix in progress

 ### Setting it up